 Python get Absolute Values in Python using Pandas

 Now, if we want to get absolute values from a dataset we can use Pandas to create a dataframe from a datafile (e.g., CSV).
-In this Python absolute value example, we are going to find the absolute values for all the records present in a dataframe.
+In this Python absolute value example, we will find the absolute values for all the records present in a dataframe.
 First, we will use Python to get absolute values in one column using Pandas abs method.
-Second, we will do the same but this for two columns in the dataset.
+Second, we will do the same but for two columns in the dataset.
 Finally, we will get the absolute values for all columns in the Pandas dataframe.

 excel file to import using pandas